HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-5 Fun with radio.md

 1. What's a contest?
 It's an event where hams compete to make the most contacts, often with specific goals like working different countries, states, or grid squares.
 Some last a few hours, others a full weekend.
 It's like a global radio party!

 2. How does it work?
-You'll exchange brief info with each station you contact - usually a signal report and some other data like your location or a serial number. *When contacting another station in a contest, good procedure is to send only the minimum information needed for proper identification and the contest exchange.* {{< link id="T8C04" >}} It's not the time for a lengthy chat.
+You'll exchange brief info with each station you contact - usually a signal report and some other data like your location or a serial number. *When contacting another station in a contest, good practice is to send only the minimum information needed for proper identification and the contest exchange.* {{< link id="T8C04" >}} It's not the time for a lengthy chat.

 3. Why contest?
 It's a great way to improve your operating skills, test your station's performance, and maybe snag some rare locations for awards.
 Plus, the adrenaline rush is real!

 4. Get on the air!
 Many contests have sections for newcomers or low-power stations.
 It's a perfect way to dip your toes into the contesting waters.

-> **Key Information:** Contesting is a popular operating activity where operators try to contact as many stations as possible during a specified time period.
-Good contest procedure is to send only the minimum required information.
+> **Key Information:** Contesting is an operating activity where operators try to contact as many stations as possible during a specified time period.
+Good contest practice is to send only the minimum required information.

 #### Grid locators